The Best Tracker Funds

 Let’s get right to the point.
 John Bogle’s book “The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns” was the most impactful investing book I’ve ever read.

-Stock picking is fine during a bull market when prices are going up.
+Stock picking can seem effortless fine during a bull market when prices are going up.
 IF you can correctly identify which sectors are profitable, and which stocks within those sectors are profitable.
 For example, up until the end of February 2021, technology stocks were raging upwards.
-Then in early March 2021, tech stocks fell and oil stocks rose.
+Then in early March 2021, tech stocks plummeted and oil and energy stocks rose.